micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/6lowpan_nuttx_rpi/index.md

   udp_6lowpan  ping6        i8sak
 ```

 We're going to configure the network.
-Execute udp_6lowpan.
+Execute `udp_6lowpan`.
 The program will ask you if you want to configure the network.
 Type **Y** to start the configuration process.

-**Important note:** If you don't configure the network, the connection won't be possible with other boards.**
+**Important note: If you don't configure the network, the connection won't be possible with other boards.**

 Then will ask you if you want to set this board as a coordinator or as a node.
 The difference between a coordinator and a node is that the first one can work as a router, coordinating the network traffic of up to 8 nodes.